farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 ### Details Affect Position

 When dealing with a situation that directly relates to a `supporting detail` or more broadly relates to a `key concept`, the `disposition` of the `detail` (positive or negative) may be impact the `position` of the roll.
+In cases where `supporting details` or `key concepts` have conflicting `dispositions` that might impact a roll, they cancel each other out.

 ### Improved Effect